KontinuaFoundation/sequence/ProjectDocs/digital_resources.rst

     }

 The structure makes sense, right?
 Yes, but it is a real hassle to try to type it, and every chapter needs one.
-So...
+So:

 ==================
 KontinuaResourceEditor